mobiletest2016/machine-learning-articles/articles/how-to-use-k-fold-cross-validation-with-pytorch.md

 Model evaluation is often performed with a hold-out split, where an often 80/20 split is made and where 80% of your dataset is used for training the model. and 20% for evaluating the model.
 While this is a simple approach, it is also very naïve, since it assumes that data is representative across the splits, that it's not a time series dataset and that there are no redundant samples within the datasets.

 K-fold Cross Validation is a more robust evaluation technique.
-It splits the dataset in \[latex\]k-1\[/latex\] training batches and 1 testing batch across \[latex\]k\[/latex\] folds, or situations.
+It splits the dataset in $k-1$ training batches and 1 testing batch across $k$ folds, or situations.
 Using the training batches, you can then train your model, and subsequently evaluate it with the testing batch.
 This allows you to train the model for multiple times with different dataset configurations.
 Even better, it allows you to be more confident in your model evaluation results.

 Below, you will see a **full example of using K-fold Cross Validation with PyTorch**, using Scikit-learn's `KFold` functionality.
 It can be used on the go.
 If you want to understand things in more detail, however, it's best to continue reading the rest of the tutorial as well! 🚀